Dsadd4/NLSExplorer_1.0/README.md

 ## Search and collect NLS (SCNLS) algorithm
-SCNLS is designed for the pattern analysis of sequences, with its primary innovation being the ability to analyze discontinuous patterns.
-This feature is particularly important for the analysis of NLS patterns.
-The default mode extracts discontinuous patterns based on the input key segment sets.
-In addition to accepting file inputs, you can directly input a sequence of interest for pattern analysis (not limited to NLS; any sequence can be analyzed).
+SCNLS is designed for the pattern analysis of sequences, with its primary innovation being the ability to analyze discontinuous patterns in characteristic motifs, such as NLSs.
+These discontinuous patterns emphasize the core segment of NLSs, which plays a crucial role in determining their function.
+<br>We provide several modes for running the SCNLS algorithm.
+In addition to specifying the input file path, you can directly input a sequence of interest for pattern analysis (any sequence can be analyzed).
 By default, the top 10 most frequent patterns are displayed.
-This package should run in the linux system.
+This package is designed to run on a Linux system to fully utilize multiprocessing capabilities.

 ```bash
 python SCNLS.py --mode f  --material example.csv --maxgap 3 --kths 3 --processor 3